Do you know what your children are doing for exercise? How about you?

 • Stop driving them to school, or at least let them walk to the bus stop.

 It’s the easy way out to blame society, schools, circumstances for our difficulties.
-If we care about our kids and their long term health, we need to get out and be active with them.
+If we care about our kids and their long-term health, we need to get out and be active with them.
 We can tell them they “should” but if we don’t, they won’t.

 There are lots of options for being active.
 We just need to remember how to PLAY.
+Remember how we used to play?
+It’s fun and it’s free.
+And it’ll save the health of a generation.

 Comments are closed.